katychuang/raw-pixels/README.md

 raw-pixels
 ==========

 Visualizing nutrition facts, a project started at #code4health.
 This is built with the Haskell [SnapFramework](http://snapframework.com).

 ![Image](static/screenshot-NutritionFactsChart.png)

+Charts are made with javascript code that renders SVG files.

 #Installation

 Install GHC from [haskell.org/platform](http://haskell.org/platform).
 It should be the latest.
 At the time of this writing the latest version is GHC 7.6.3.
 It comes with cabal, which is a package manager that helps you install packages from [hackage](http://hackage.haskell.org).

 The .cabal file lists dependencies.

+You also need to install postgres.

 #Usage